StorXNetwork/storx-contracts/README.md

 ## Audit

-AN internal audit has been done of the smarrt contract and its report can be found [here](/audit/report/StorXAudit.pdf)
+An internal audit has been done of the smart contract and its report can be found [here](/audit/report/StorXAudit.pdf)

 # StorX - Staking